hmakelin/gisnav/docs/pages/simulation_environment.rst

 WMS Endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :class:`.MapNavNode` class relies on a WMS to get map rasters for the estimated location of the vehicle, which will then be used as input for the pose estimation.
+The :class:`.BaseNode` class relies on a WMS to get map rasters for the estimated location of the vehicle, which will then be used as input for the pose estimation.
 The WMS client :class:`.WMSClient` uses OWSLib and runs in a dedicated thread, although it can also be configured to run in a dedicated process.